Frequently Asked Questions

 16. Where are the nearest restaurants?

-The Falmouth Arms has always done simple food well.
-The Plume of Feathers is very good for food and drink and probably a bit more upmarket, with a really nice conservatory and separate dining room.
-There is also a very good bar & grill in Probus & fish & chip shop.
+The Falmouth Arms with Kevin Viner is now a very decent restaurant.
+The Plume of Feathers is very good for food and drink, with a really nice conservatory and separate dining room.
+There is also very good food to be had in Probus at the Hawkins Arms plus other restaurants and takeways.
 After that it is a choice between Truro & Newquay, with dozens of great places to eat in either.
 If it is haute cuisine you are after, you should visit Jamie Oliver’s ‘Fifteen’ at Watergate Bay, the Watergate Bay Hotel also at Watergate or The Scarlet Hotel nr.
 Mawgan Porth.
-For great Fish & Chips try ‘Port and Starboard’ just up the A30, or any of the ones in Perranporth & The Blue Fish in Mawgan Porth.
+For great Fish & Chips try ‘Port and Starboard’ just up the A30, or any of the ones in Perranporth & the best is The Blue Fish in Mawgan Porth.

 17. Where is the nearest GP surgery?